yli091230/DNAnexus/README.md

 2. Prepare files for running HipSTR
 * Get files names that stored in DNAnexus, `dx find data --name "<file_name_pattern>" --path "<path_want_to_check>" > filename_list.txt`.
 * UKBiobank use reference genome GRCh38 but didn't specify the detailed verion.
-Based on the header of cram files, pickthis one [GRCh38](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/technical/reference/GRCh38_reference_genome/GRCh38_full_analysis_set_plus_decoy_hla.fa).
+Based on the header of cram files, pick this one [GRCh38](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/technical/reference/GRCh38_reference_genome/GRCh38_full_analysis_set_plus_decoy_hla.fa).
   * Use `dx upload <local_directory> --destination <cloud_pathi>`.\
     The command may not function with large file, can use wdl to download file or use the [Upload Agent](https://documentation.dnanexus.com/user/objects/uploading-and-downloading-files/batch/upload-agent#uploading-a-single-file) recommended by DNAnexus (haven't try this one yet).